IntroToR/Group4/README.md

-# Group4
-Group 4 folder for CPSC 441
+This is the folder for Group4 of CPSC 441.

+The team members are Gemma Clark, Raina Monaghan, and Suzanna Storms.

+We analyzed Dairy Production and Consumption.